How Long Do Tortillas Last? (3 Useful Tips to Store!)

 Conclusion – Understanding How to Keep Tortillas Fresh

-There is a lot of uncertainty surrounding the safe and proper storage of this popular food item.
-Knowing how long flour tortillas last in the fridge or freezer and how long corn tortillas can last once they are made can help ensure your next Mexican dinner party is a good one!
 If you have always wondered about ways to preserve your extra leftover tortillas, I hope this article gives you all the insights you possibly need.
-Make sure that you follow the storage instructions for maximum safety and to prevent spoilage.
+Make sure that you follow the storage instructions for maximum safety and to prevent spoilage and know how long your particular tortillas will last.